szeighami/nudge/README.md

 To reproduce all baseline experiments [in the paper](https://arxiv.org/pdf/2409.02343) (e.g, Tables 3-4) follow the instructions in the paper_exps branch of the repo.

 # References
 Sepanta Zeighami, Zac Wellmer, and Aditya Parameswaran.
-"NUDGE: Lightweight Non-Parametric Fine-Tuning of Embeddings for Retrieval." arXiv preprint arXiv:2409.02343 (2024).
+"NUDGE: Lightweight Non-Parametric Fine-Tuning of Embeddings for Retrieval."
+ICLR 2025.

 @article{zeighami2024nudge,
   title={NUDGE: Lightweight Non-Parametric Fine-Tuning of Embeddings for Retrieval},